Target Objects and Fields in Import Scenarios

 For example, you can select for processing only the customer records that have the Inactive status in the Customer Status field on the Customers form.

 Generally, you can identify the fields that belong to the Summary object on the form as the fields of the Summary area of the form.
 More precisely, these are the data fields of the data access class (DAC) underlying the Summary object.
 (In MYOB Acumatica Framework, this DAC is called the main DAC of the primary data view.)
-To use the Summary object in scenario mapping, you select the first object in the Target Object box on the Mapping tab of the Import Scenarios (SM206025) form.
+To use the Summary object in scenario mapping, in the Field or Action column on the Mapping tab of the Import Scenarios (SM206025) form, you select the object from the node with the same name as the name of the Summary object.

 Customer

-(see Item 1 in the following screenshot).
-It includes
+Summary (see Item 1 in the following screenshot).
+It

-(see Item 1 in the following screenshot).
-It includes two
+form is Invoice Summary (see Item 1 in the following screenshot).

 Detail Objects